mertio1/vollmann/talks.md

 permalink: /talks/
 ---

+## Univerity of Tuebingen HEP Seminar (July 2021).
+Resummation of large electroweak corrections on indirect dark-matter detection observables

+LOFAR Magnetism Key Science Projects (MKSP) Annual Meeting 2021 (July 2021).
+Models and searching strategies for non-thermal diffuse emissions in dwarf galaxies and their impact on Magnetic Fields and Dark Matter annihilation/decay

+Materia Oscura en Colombia (MOCA) 2021.
+Zoom venue (June 2021).
+Improved methods for the search of inverse Compton scattering and synchrotron radiation in dwarf galaxies.
+The case of annihilating or decaying Dark Matter

+Pint of Science Munich 2021.
+Zoom venue (May 2021).
+Dark Matter glowing in the dark

 3rd ICTP-SAIFR South American DM Workshop.
 Zoom venue (Dec 2020).
 Theoretical developments on synchrotron searches for dark matter